UTS-eResearch/oni-express/README.md

 ## Deploying Oni

-The easiest way to deploy Oni is with the Dockerfile and docker-compose.yml in this repository.
-Put an OCFL repository in a directory called `sample_ocfl` in the repository directory, or, alternately, edit the `volumes` line in the oni-express section of the docker-compose.yml file so that it maps your OCFL repository to `/etc/share/ocfl`
+The easiest way to deploy Oni is with the Dockerfile and `docker-compose.yml` in this repository.
+Put your OCFL repository in the directory called `sample_ocfl` in this distribution, or, alternately, follow the steps in the section OCFL and Solr below to configure a link to an OCFL repository somewhere else on your system.

+Then start Docker with:

+    > docker-compose up

+The data portal should be available on https://localhost:8080/

+## Configuring and indexing

+### OCFL and Solr

+The `docker-compose.yml` file maps a directory on the host system to `/etc/share/ocfl` on the Docker container where the oni-express app can serve it.

+This directory should be the directory which contains your OCFL repository, not the OCFL repository itself.
+The root directory of the OCFL repository will also need to be configured in the `config.json` file for oni-express.

+As an example, say that the root of your OCFL repository on the host system is:

+    /opt/share/ocfl/repository

+Then the `docker-compose.yml` should be configured as follows:

     services:
       oni-express: